 In Shelby County, TN 419 pedestrians suffered an injury, and an additional 36 died in accidents in 2018 alone.
 This makes Memphis one of the most dangerous cities in America for pedestrian accidents, and it is only getting worse.
 Since 2012, pedestrian fatalities in Memphis have increased by 223 percent.
 While state numbers have also climbed, Memphis and Shelby County have outpaced every other Tennessee county.

 Some of the most serious pedestrian accidents in Memphis occur in lower-income communities, particularly in North and South Memphis.
 Many also occur in bar-heavy neighborhoods, such as the Cooper-Young neighborhood, Overton Square, the Popular corridor, and even in East Memphis.

 While many drivers in Memphis believe that the pedestrian is responsible for not getting hit.
 This is not always accurate.
 While pedestrians share some of the liability, drivers must do whatever they can to avoid hitting pedestrians on the road.

 Many factors affect who is at fault in a pedestrian accident.
 If the pedestrian violated any of the state laws at the time of the accident, they might share the blame for the crash.

-Of course, the insurance company will want to pin all the blame on you to reduce their liability.
+Of course, the insurance company will want to pin all the blame on the pedestrian to reduce their liability.
 For this reason, it is important to have an experienced attorney on your side.
-Your attorney will investigate the crash to determine who is to blame.

 In some situations, both the driver and the pedestrian share liability.
 Perhaps the driver was speeding at the time of the accident and the pedestrian was crossing the street outside of a crosswalk.
 In this scenario, both parties contributed to the accident.
 When this occurs, Tennessee uses the principle of comparative negligence.
 This means that the victim’s damages are reduced by their degree of fault.